Business & Policy Initiative

 - Macroeconomic Policy

-- Kocherlakota, Narayana, "Stabilization with Fiscal Policy," Journal of Monetary Economics.
-Forthcoming.
+- Kocherlakota, Narayana (2022): “Stabilization with Fiscal Policy,” Journal of Monetary Economics 131, 1-14.

-- Kocherlakota, Narayana, "The Unavoidability of Low Inflation-Low Output Traps," Review of Economics Studies.
-Forthcoming.
+- Kocherlakota, Narayana (2022): "The Unavoidability of Low Inflation-Low Output Traps," Review of Economic Studies 89, 3410-3435.

-- Haddad, Valentin, Alan Moreira, and Tyler Muir.
-(2021): "When selling becomes viral: Disruptions in debt markets in the COVID-19 crisis and the Fed’s response," The Review of Financial Studies, 34(11), 5309-5351.
+- Haddad, Valentin, Alan Moreira, and Tyler Muir (2021): "When selling becomes viral: Disruptions in debt markets in the COVID-19 crisis and the Fed’s response," The Review of Financial Studies 34(11), 5309-5351.

-- Labor Market policy
+- Labor Market Policy

 - Eliza Forsythe, Lisa B. Kahn, Fabian Lange, David Wiczer.
 (2022): “Where have all the workers gone?
 Recalls, retirements, and reallocation in the COVID recovery,” Labour Economics, 78.

-- Prager, Elena and Matt Schmitt.
-(2021): “Employer Consolidation and Wages: Evidence from Hospitals,” American Economic Review, 111(2): 397-427.
-Jeffrey Clemens, Lisa B. Kahn, and Jonathan Meer (2021): “Dropouts Need Not Apply?
+- Jeffrey Clemens, Lisa B. Kahn, and Jonathan Meer (2021): “Dropouts Need Not Apply?
 The Minimum Wage and Skill Upgrading,” Journal of Labor Economics, 39(1), 107-149.

-- Eliza Forsythe, Lisa B. Kahn, Fabian Lange, David Wiczer (2020)Labor demand in the time of COVID-19: Evidence from vacancy postings and UI claims, Journal of Public Economics, 189.
+- Eliza Forsythe, Lisa B. Kahn, Fabian Lange, David Wiczer (2020): "Labor demand in the time of COVID-19: Evidence from vacancy postings and UI claims," Journal of Public Economics, 189.

-- Primo, David M., and Jeffrey D. Milyo.
-(2020): “Campaign Finance and American Democracy: What the Public Really Thinks and Why It Matters.”
+- Primo, David M., and Jeffrey D. Milyo (2020): “Campaign Finance and American Democracy: What the Public Really Thinks and Why It Matters.”
 Chicago, IL: University of Chicago Press.

 Events